programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 12       ).add_to(baseMap)
 ```

 * Line 1 calls the `folium.Choropleth()` method and line 12 adds it to the map object initalized earlier.
-The method plots a GeoJSON overlay on the basemap.
+The method plots a GeoJSON overlay on the baseMap.
-* Line 2 (`geo_data=`) identifies the GeoJSON source of the geographic geometries to be plotted.
+* Line 2 (`geo_data =`) identifies the GeoJSON source of the geographic geometries to be plotted.
 This is the `counties` dataframe downloaded from the US Census bureau.
-* Line 3 (`data=`) identifies the source of the data to be analyzed and plotted.
-This is the `map_df` dataframe created from the fatal force dataframe (`ff_df`).
+* Line 3 (`data =`) identifies the source of the data to be analyzed and plotted.
+This is the `map_df` dataframe (counting the number of kills above 0 in each county), pulled from the Fatal Force dataframe (`ff_df`).
-* Line 4 (`key_on=`) identifies the field in the GeoJSON data that will be bound (or linked) to the data from the `map_df`.
-As noted earlier, Folium needs to have a column in common between dataframes.
-In this case, it will be the `FIPS` column.
+* Line 4 (`key_on =`) identifies the field in the GeoJSON data that will be bound (or linked) to the data from the `map_df`.
+As noted earlier, Folium needs a common column between both dataframes.
+In this case, this is the `FIPS` column.
 * Line 5 is required because the data source is a dataframe.
-The `data=` parameter tells Folium which columns in the DF to use.
+The `column =` parameter tells Folium which columns in the DF to use.
-  * The first list element is the variable that will be matched with the `key_on=` value.
+  * The first list element is the variable that should be matched with the `key_on=` value.
-  * The second element is the variable with the values to be used to draw the choropleth map's colors.
+  * The second element is the variable to be used to draw the choropleth map's colors.
-* Line 6 (`bins=`) specifies how many bins to sort the data values into.
+* Line 6 (`bins =`) specifies how many [bins](https://en.wikipedia.org/wiki/Data_binning) to sort the data values into.
 (The maximum number is limited by the number of colors in the color palette selected.
 This is often 9.)
 * Line 7 (`fill_color=`) specifies the color palette to use.
-Folium's documentation identifes the following as built-in palettes: ‘BuGn’, ‘BuPu’, ‘GnBu’, ‘OrRd’, ‘PuBu’, ‘PuBuGn’, ‘PuRd’, ‘RdPu’, ‘YlGn’, ‘YlGnBu’, ‘YlOrBr’, and ‘YlOrRd’.
+Folium's documentation identifes following built-in palettes: ‘BuGn’, ‘BuPu’, ‘GnBu’, ‘OrRd’, ‘PuBu’, ‘PuBuGn’, ‘PuRd’, ‘RdPu’, ‘YlGn’, ‘YlGnBu’, ‘YlOrBr’, and ‘YlOrRd’.
 * Lines 8 (`fill_opacity=`) and 9 (`line_opacity=`) specify how opaque the overlay should be.
 The values range from 0 (transparent) to 1 (completely opaque).
 I like being able to see through the color layer a bit, so I can see city names, highways, etc.
-* Line 10 (`nan_fill_color=`) tells Folium what color to use for counties lacking data ([NaN](https://pandas.pydata.org/pandas-docs/stable/user_guide/missing_data.html) = "not a number" which is what Pandas uses when missing data).
-This color should be distinctive from the color of the palette, so it is clear that data is missing.
+* Line 10 (`nan_fill_color=`) tells Folium which color to use for counties lacking data ([NaN](https://pandas.pydata.org/pandas-docs/stable/user_guide/missing_data.html) stands for 'not a number', which is what Pandas uses when missing data).
+This color should be distinct from the palette colors, so it is clear that data is missing.
-* Line 11 (`legend_name=`) allows us to label the scale; this is optional but helpful, so people know what they're reading.
+* Line 11 (`legend_name=`) allows you to label the scale.
+This is optional but helpful, so people know what they're reading.

 For a complete list of parameters, see the Choropleth documentation in [Folium](https://python-visualization.github.io/folium/modules.html?highlight=choro#folium.features.Choropleth)

 ## The Problem of Uneven Distribution of Data

-As noted earlier, the basic map is not terribly informative: the whole US is basically two colors:
+As noted just above, this basic map (Figure 2) is not terribly informative...
+The whole United States consist of basically only two colors:
-* The grey counties are those for which the *Post* does not record any cases of fatal police shootings; this is about 50% of the counties in the USA.
+* The grey counties are those for which the *Post* have not recorded any cases of fatal police shootings; this is about 50% of the counties in the USA.
-* Almost all the rest of the country is pale-yellow, except for a few major urban areas, such as Los Angeles.
+* Almost all the rest of the country is pale yellow, except for a few major urban areas, such as Los Angeles.

 Why is this?
-The clue is to look at the scale: it goes from zero to 342.
+The clue is to look at the scale, which varies from 0 to 342.

-Pandas' [`.describe()`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.describe.html) method provides a useful summary of the data, including the mean, standard deviation, median, and quartile information.
+Pandas' [`.describe()`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.describe.html) method provides a useful summary of your data, including the mean, standard deviation, median, and quartile information:

 ```python
 map_df.describe()